John Preston, Lord Fentonbarns

-Sir John Preston, Lord Fentonbarns (died 1616), of Penicuik, was a Scottish lawyer and judge who became lord president of the court of session.
+John Preston, Lord Fentonbarns (died 1616), was a Scottish lawyer and judge who became lord president of the court of session.

 Life

 He was the son of a burgess, town councillor, and dean of guild in Edinburgh.
 John Preston was admitted advocate at the Scottish bar before 20 October 1575.
 He frequently appeared in cases before the privy council.
 On 8 March 1595 he was elected an ordinary lord of session.

+Preston owned a substantial house in Blackfriars Wynd in Edinburgh, which later belonged to the Clerks of Penicuik.
+His main property was Fentonbarns near Dirleton.
+He acquired lands at Penicuik by 1609 and was sometimes called "John Preston of Pennicuik".

-Preston's attendance at the Privy Council on 24 November 1596.
+Preston's first attendance at the Privy Council on 24 November 1596.
 The same year he was, along with Edward Bruce, named king's commissioner to the general assembly of the kirk.
 Several further royal commissions followed.
+In September 1597, Preston joined a committee to advise the Scottish mint on the value of foreign silver and gold coins circulating in Scotland.

 He was a member of a committee of lawyers and ministers including John Russell, Robert Rollock and the Provost Henry Nisbet who drew up a syllabus for the University of Edinburgh in July 1598 including readings from Latin authors.
+In January 1599, ploughmen working on his fields at Nether Liberton were threatened by Henry Wardlaw of Baberton and his armed followers.
+Wardlaw was arrested and imprisoned in a room above the porch of St Giles' Cathedral.